 - USB jump drive or external storage for files

 - Voltage converter if needed (Electricity in Nicaragua is 120 Volt and 60 Hertz.
-This is the same as in the US, but it means that students from Europe and other countries can not use their electrical equipment without a converter.)
+This is the same as in the North America, but it means that students from Europe and other countries can not use their electrical equipment without a converter.)

 - Small headlamp